Ask Experts Questions for FREE Help!

 I do have to admit there was a movie I watched as a child about people being pulled intot he walls, I still to this day 40 plus years latter will not sleep next to a wall.

 Was that by any chance The Haunting (1960)?
-Anyways I own that one too LOL.
+Anyway I own that one too LOL.
 I know what you mean about the movies staying with you actually.
 I experienced that with Poltergeist.
 I saw it for the first time when I was 6 and for years I was scared of TV static, clown dolls and big trees outside your bedroom window.
 I also saw David Cronenberg's Shivers when I was way too young, and I still remember the scene with the bathtub drain.
 I guess that's what I'm concerned about here, too.
-Hopefully the kids don't have a permanent image of the Tall Man etched in their brains!!
+Hopefully the kids don't have a permanent image of the Tall Man etched in their brains!
 I can't imagine having to get rid of my DVD collection, but a locked cabinet is definitely a good idea.
 And I will have to think twice about letting babysitters watch my movies!

 Ultra Member